-In this short note we describe a simple extension to the multi-material shock-capturing algorithm presented in (J. Comput.
-Phys.
-2007; 223:262-297) that can be used to maintain sharp material interfaces.
+In this short note we describe a simple extension to the multi-material shock capturing algorithm presented in [1] that can be used to maintain sharp material interfaces.
 The method takes the form of an artificial compression which is designed so that the material indicator jumps across only a few cells but which does not excite physical instabilities in the flow.
-The advantages of the approach include its simplicity and flexibility in that it provides a parameter that effectively determines the captured interface thickness.
-Copyright © 2009 John Wiley & Sons, Ltd.
+Advantages of the approach include its simplicity and flexibility in that it provides a parameter that effectively determines captured interface thickness.